swtorgamer21/unimatch-AI-demo/README.md

 # unimatch-AI-demo

-The front end HTML code as well as the backend code.
-This requires a virtual enviorment to run.
+This repository contains the front-end HTML code as well as the backend code for the UniMatch AI demo.

-/nTech Stack:
+A virtual environment is required to run this project.

+---

+## Tech Stack

+**Front-End:**
-/n**Front-End:** HTML (Using the Python Flask library to simulate webpages) /n**Back-End:** Python 3.14
+- HTML (using the Python Flask framework to simulate webpages)

+**Back-End:**
+- Python 3.14

-/n**Text Editor / Debugger:** Visual Studio Code
+**Text Editor / Debugger:**
+- Visual Studio Code